High-resolution two-dimensional electronic spectroscopy reveals homogeneous line profiles in isolated nanoparticles: Introduction

-He droplets provide a homogeneous quantum-fluid environment in which the dopant species are dissolved and efficiently cooled to sub-Kelvin internal temperatures, enabling high-resolution spectroscopy\,\cite{stienkemeier_electronic_2001, choi_infrared_2006}, ideally suited for the study of individual molecules up to larger biomolecules \cite{florez_ir_2015}, molecular aggregates\,\cite{roden_vibronic_2011}, solute-solvent complexes\,\cite{gutberlet_aggregation-induced_2009}, radicals\,\cite{kupper_spectroscopy_2007} and weakly-bound complexes\,\cite{higgins_photoinduced_1996, nauta_nonequilibrium_1999}.
-Conversely, solid clusters provide a weakly-perturbing, cryogenic substrate which facilitates the formation of molecular networks with tunable interaction strength on the cluster surface.
-This has revealed cooperative effects such as superradiance and singlet fission with spectral resolution not achievable in thin film and bulk experiments\,\cite{muller_cooperative_2015, izadnia_singlet_2017}.
+In cluster-isolation spectroscopy rare-gas clusters serve as nanoconfined matrix to isolate individual spectroscopic probes in the gas phase\,\cite{toennies_superfluid_2004, stienkemeier_spectroscopy_2006,kupper_spectroscopy_2007, mauracher_cold_2018, verma_infrared_2019}.
+Helium (He) clusters form superfluid nanodroplets which efficiently cool dopant species to sub-Kelvin internal temperatures inside a homogeneous solvent, providing ideal conditions for high-resolution spectroscopy\,\cite{stienkemeier_electronic_2001, choi_infrared_2006}, e.g. of isolated molecules\,\cite{toennies_superfluid_2004}, radicals\,\cite{kupper_spectroscopy_2007}, aggregates\,\cite{roden_vibronic_2011} and complexes\,\cite{gutberlet_aggregation-induced_2009, higgins_photoinduced_1996, nauta_nonequilibrium_1999}.
+More recently, solid rare-gas clusters where employed as a nanoconfined cryogenic substrate facilitating the formation of molecular networks with tunable interaction strength on the cluster surface\,\cite{muller_cooperative_2015}.
+This approach has revealed cooperative molecular mechanisms such as superradiance and singlet fission with spectral resolution not achievable in thin film and bulk experiments\,\cite{muller_cooperative_2015, izadnia_singlet_2017}.
+While the cluster-isolation technique was so far predominantly used for high-resolution spectroscopy of embedded species, the heterogeneous cluster systems may also serve as models for the study of structural configurations in isolated nanoconfined systems.

-In the current study, we investigate the time-resolved response of an organic chromophore isolated in different cluster environments and reveal the properties of the local environment.
-As chromophore we chose free-base phthalocyanine (H$_2$Pc), which belongs to a class of aromatic molecules of high relevance in optoelectronics, nonlinear opical materials and photobiology\cite{claessens_phthalocyanines:_2008, mckeown_phthalocyanine_1998, sorokin_phthalocyanine_2013, hoppe_organic_2004, amerongen_photosynthetic_2000}.

-To get insight into the molecular dynamics and the molecular configurations with the environment, we apply ultrafast two-dimensional electronic spectroscopy (2DES)\,\cite{jonas_two-dimensional_2003}.
-This method probes the third-order nonlinear response of the system and reveals couplings and relaxation pathways with high sensitivity\,\cite{hochstrasser_two-dimensional_2007}, while ensemble inhomogeneities are resolved in real-time\,\cite{jonas_two-dimensional_2003, moca_two-dimensional_2015}.
-2DES was so far mainly applied in the condensed phase.
-Due to technical challenges, the method's potential in gas phase experiments is hardly explored\,\cite{bruder_coherent_2018,roeding_coherent_2018, bruder_coherent_2019}.